UKHomeOffice/cop-secrets-mgmt/README.md

 ./upload_secrets.py -f prod.yml -r <repo_name> -l Y -m <digital_email> -p <primary AWS account> -a <assume role account> -n <role/role_name> -d Y
 ```

-8. If you would immediately like to synch AWS with Drone, run the following with the applicable values.
+8. If you would like to synch AWS with Drone immediately, run the following with the applicable values.
 Remove the dry run `-d Y` to update Drone.

 ```
-export DRONE_DEPLOY_TO=dev
-export DRONE_REPO=
-export DRONE_SERVER=
-export DRONE_TOKEN=
-export DRONE_WORKSPACE=
+export DRONE_DEPLOY_TO=       - This should be dev, staging or production export DRONE_REPO=            - This should be in the format UKHomeOffice/repo_name or cop/repo_name export DRONE_SERVER=          - Copy from drone server token page export DRONE_TOKEN=           - Copy from drone server token page export DRONE_WORKSPACE=       - Path to the env.yaml you are uploading secrets for

 ./aws_secrets.py -d Y
 ```